Equality Colony

 Equality Colony was a United States socialist colony founded in Skagit County, Washington by the socialist Brotherhood of the Cooperative Commonwealth in 1897.
 It was meant to serve as a model that would lead to the conversion of the rest of Washington, and later the entire continent, to socialism.
-It survived for a few years as a Edward Bellamy-inspired intentional community but succumbed to internal divisions in 1907.
+It survived as an Edward Bellamy-inspired intentional community until it succumbed to internal divisions in 1907.